igormiktor/AVRTools/AVRToolsDocs/mainpage.md

 # Documentation #

-Detailed documentation is available in PDF form in the repository, or [online in HTML form] (http://igormiktor.github.io/AVRTools/).
+Detailed documentation is provided by this PDF document located in the repository, or [online in HTML form] (http://igormiktor.github.io/AVRTools/).